boostorg/json/README.md

-To use Boost.JSON header-only; that is, to eliminate the requirement to modify build scripts to link to a static or dynamic library, simply place the following line in any new or existing translation unit in your project.
+To use Boost.JSON header-only; that is, to eliminate the requirement to modify build scripts to link to a static or dynamic library, simply place the following line in exactly one new or existing source file in your project.
 ```
 #include <boost/json/src.hpp>
 ```